 The sesquicentennial anniversary of O-Rākau in late March 2014, provided an opportunity for the Heritage Society and its key supporters from Waikato Tainui to present the case for a national commemoration day before Prime Minister John Key, the Governor General Sir Jerry Matepārae, Minister Chris Finlayson, and former Minister Pita Sharples.
 Three key note speakers on the day reiterated the call for a day of remembrance before the national audience which received wide media attention nationally and internationally.

 The same year Ōtorohanga College students were so moved by a visit to Rangiaowhia and O-Rākau they took it upon themselves to champion a petition of 12,000 signatures to Parliament.
 The Petition was delivered to Parliament in December 2015 creating further national headline news.

 The Iwi Leaders Forum took up the call of a national day and formalised their tautoko for the concept at their national hui in Te Kūiti, November 2014.The kaupapa was raised and discussed in the following months and years at regional commemorations in Tauranga Moana, Te Tarata in Ōpōtiki, Te Waerenga Hika in Tūranganui-a-Kiwa, Te Ruapekapeka in Northland and Maungapōhatu.
 The phrase "Hōmai te Rā" was coined by O-Rākau Heritage Society to support the national campaign and to raise awareness.

-In 2016, Māori Development Minister, Te Ururoa Flavell secured funding of $4 million over four years to support commemoration activities for the New Zealand Wars.
+In 2016, former Māori Development Minister, Te Ururoa Flavell secured funding of $4 million over four years to support commemoration activities for the New Zealand Wars.